-So if a member dies within a few years, even before they have received payouts in excess of their original contribution, then their remaining payouts will be shared among the surviving members of that pool.
+Therefore, if a member dies within a few years, even before they have received payouts in excess of their original contribution, their remaining payouts will be shared among the surviving members of that pool.

-These 'tontine credits' received by surviving members from members that have passed away enable the tontine to continue paying monthly incomes to even the very longest lived members.
+These 'tontine credits' received by surviving members from members who have passed away enable the tontine to continue paying monthly incomes to even the very longest-lived members.